TURX/CB-SAT-Auto-Registration/README.md

 SAT is a registered trademark of the College Board, and this project is not affliated with either the College Board or SAT.

+This plugin currently only supports international registration, but it can be easily adapted for test centers within the U.S.

 Features
 ---
 - Continue to fill the personal information from the initial page